mervynleong/project4/README.md

 - Cascading Style Sheets
 - Hypertext Markup Language

+### Environment variables (to put in .env file)

+- Frontend: VITE_SERVER (for localhost)
+- Backend:
+  1. PORT="Insert Your localhost PORT HERE"
+  2. ACCESS_SECRET="Insert your access secret here"
+  3. REFRESH_SECRET="Insert your refresh secret here"
+  4. PASSWORD="Insert your password here" **To connect to SQL database**

 ### TO NOTE

 There is an admin role to **delete listings, messages and also users**.
 However these features are **not available on the frontend** and will only be available to the user if he/she has the access to the backend's API.